manavshrivastavagit/node-email-validation/README.md

 ## Questions

-For *how-to* questions and other non-issues, please use [StackOverflow](https://codesandbox.io/embed/compassionate-snowflake-qglk3) instead of Github issues.
+For *how-to* questions and other non-issues, please use [StackOverflow](https://stackoverflow.com/search?q=node-email-validation) instead of Github issues.
-There is a StackOverflow tag called "material-ui" that you can use to tag your questions.
+There is a StackOverflow tag called "node-email-validation" that you can use to tag your questions.